Michael H. Riley: Early life and education

 Riley grew up in Palo Alto, California.
 As a teenager, he ran a T-shirt silkscreen business called No-wear with a friend.
 In 1991, Riley earned a Bachelor of Fine Arts degree from Rhode Island School of Design.
 He had a design internship at M&Co. under Tibor Kalman.
-He has two sons named Luke and Jeffrey.
+He has two sons named Luke and Jack.

 Career

 In 1991, Riley joined R/GA in New York City.
 In 1996, he became a partner at design company Imaginary Forces in Hollywood.

 Riley created the title design for Gattaca with Andrew Niccol.

 In 1998, the film won the D&AD Black Pencil Award for main title design.

 Riley was nominated for an Emmy Award, Outstanding Main Title Design, for Band Of Brothers in 2002.

 In 2005, Riley founded design company Shine in his garage and serves as creative director.
 Riley's wife Laura came up with the name "Shine."
 Riley later recruited Bob Swensen as executive producer.
 The company moved to a studio on Los Angeles' Miracle Mile.

 He received an Emmy nomination as creative director for Outstanding Main Title Design in 2007 for Standoff, 2009 for Taking Chance, 2010 for Temple Grandin, in 2011 for Too Big to Fail, and in 2013 for The Newsroom.

 In 2020, Riley's studio Shine designed the end credits sequence for Birds of Prey.
 It received "Special Jury Recognition" and "Audience Award Winner" from SXSW.
 Also in 2020, Riley designed the title sequence of the HBO series Perry Mason.
 The 2021 Type Directors Club recognized the Perry Mason title sequence with the "Judge's Choice Award".

 Riley is a member of the Directors Guild of America and the Television Academy.
 He was an adjunct faculty member at the Art Center College of Design in Pasadena, California.